A Different Cooking Technique – Injecting Pork Butt

 Why Should You Inject Marinade into a Pork Butt?

 Pork shoulders are very tough cuts of meat, and they are also very large.
 The marinade will not penetrate much of the muscle if you use an outside marinade.
-When you inject the marinade inside the meat, every part of it can be seasoned, making it more juicy and tender when you finish cooking it.
+When you inject the marinade inside the meat, every part of it can be seasoned, making it more juicy and tender when you finish cooking it, that's why pork shoulder injections are a better option.

 What Types of Sauces Can You Inject using a Meat Injector?